-3. Turn key to "ON" position but DO NOT start engine.
-Raise mower deck off the ground using deck lift switch located to the right of operator as viewed from the operator's position.
-Turn key to "OFF" position.
-Remove key.
+3. Turn key to "ON" position but DO NOT crank engine.
+Raise mower deck to highest setting, using deck lift switch located to the right of operator as viewed from the operator's position.
+Turn key to "OFF" position and remove key.